About · PetScored desk

 Dog food labels are flawed, but they exist.
 Nutrition panels are required.
 Ingredient lists are required.
 Recall records are public.
 Retail prices are traceable.
 That makes dog food the one category where a deterministic rubric can be built and defended without inventing data.

-Cat food, supplements, insurance, diagnostics, and pet tech each have their own evidence problems.
+Dog food, cat food, supplements, and treats are live, each on its own deterministic rubric.
+Insurance, diagnostics, and pet tech each have their own evidence problems.
 PetScored will only score them when each category has its own defensible methodology.
 Until then they stay on the roadmap, not the rubric.

 Who we are